Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 - Includes all necessary extra parts

-- Extra-long chimney pipe
+- Extra-long stove pipe

 - Hooks for hot water tank